 JD Walker is a member of the Academy of Motion Picture Arts and Sciences inaugural #AcademyGold Program.
-She specializes in Creative Development and production.
-Originally trained as an actress and a journalist, Walker has written, directed, and produced Feature Films, Shorts, and New Media Content for several production companies that have, subsequently, garnered coverage in Variety, The Hollywood Reporter, Deadline, The Los Angeles Times, The New York Times, and more.
+Originally trained as an actress and a journalist, Walker has written, directed, and produced both Feature Films and Shorts.
+She has also produced multinational shows and content for Ryan Coogler (Black Panther / Creed) and Ava DuVernay (Selma / A Wrinkle in Time) that has subsequently, garnered coverage in Variety, The Hollywood Reporter, Deadline, The Los Angeles Times, The New York Times, and more.

 Walker has over 15 years of Film and TV experience; primarily, with original scripted character driven stories.
 She provided support for a multicamera TV Studio and Control Room, overseeing the production of three weekly shows from story concept to exhibition.
 She has worked as a consultant and script doctor, polishing scripts, writing coverage, and providing casting support for a vast array of film projects.